rocapp/qbittorrent-search-plugins/How-to-configure-Jackett-plugin.md

-**qBittorrent** comes with few search plugins.
-Although it is enough for most users, if you wish to add more search engines you can configure the **Jackett plugin**.
+**qBittorrent** comes with a few search plugins.
+Although these are enough for most users, if you wish to add more search engines, you can download **Jacket** configure the **Jackett qBittorrent plugin** (essentially, set the API key).

-**[Jackett](https://github.com/Jackett/Jackett)** provides support for more than 400 torrent sites (public and private).
+**[Jackett](https://github.com/Jackett/Jackett)** is a server program that provides support for more than 400 torrent sites (public and private).

-### Disable Jackett plugin
+### Disable the Jackett plugin
-By default, Jackett plugin is enabled in qBittorrent.
-If you want to disable it, follow the next steps:
+By default, the Jackett plugin is enabled in qBittorrent.
+If you want to disable it, follow these steps:
-1. In `Search tab`, click in the `Search plugins...` button (bottom-right)
+1. In the `Search tab`, click the `Search plugins...` button (bottom-right)
-2. Right click over the `Jackett` plugin
+2. Right click on the `Jackett` plugin
 3. Uncheck the `Enabled` checkbox
 4. Close the modal window

 ### Configuration file
-Jackett plugin uses an external configuration file.
+The Jackett plugin uses an external configuration file.
 This allows to update the plugin without losing the settings.

-The file `jackett.json` should be located in qBittorrent search engines folder:
+The file `jackett.json` should be located in the qBittorrent search engines folder:
 * Windows: `%localappdata%\qBittorrent\nova3\engines\`
-* Linux: `~/.local/share/data/qBittorrent/nova3/engines/`
+* Linux: `~/.local/share/data/qBittorrent/nova3/engines/`, or `~/.var/app/org.qbittorrent.qBittorrent/data/qBittorrent/nova3/engines` if using Flatpak
 * OS X: `~/Library/Application Support/qBittorrent/nova3/engines/`

-### Also try
-* Linux Mint 20: `~/.var/app/org.qbittorrent.qBittorrent/data/data/qBittorrent/nova3/engines/`

-Note: If the file doesn't exist, you can create it copying the following json:
+Note: If the file doesn't exist, you can create it by copying the following JSON:

 ```json
 {